Fraport to invest up to 200 million euros to woo low-cost airlines

-FRANKFURT Frankfurt airport operator Fraport (FRAG.DE) plans to invest around 150-200 million euros ($171-$228 million) in a new pier for low-cost carriers, its chief executive Stefan Schulte said on Thursday.
+FRANKFURT (Reuters) - Frankfurt airport operator Fraport (FRAG.DE) plans to invest around 150-200 million euros ($171-$228 million) in a new pier for low-cost carriers, its chief executive Stefan Schulte said on Thursday.

 Fraport is seeking to expand low-cost flights from Frankfurt in order to make up for waning growth from traditional airlines, such as its main customer Lufthansa (LHAG.DE).